Permafrost/Tundra/README.md

     * `$document` is the given IData document with all occurrences of the given [regular expression pattern] in each string value replaced with `$replacement`.

-* #### tundra.document.value:stringify

-  Converts all values in the given IData document to strings, except for the following classes, whose values will be recursively converted to strings:
-  IData, IData[], String[], String[][], and Object[].

-  * Inputs:
-    * `$document` is an IData document whose values are to be converted to strings.

-  * Outputs:
-    * `$document` is the given IData document with all values converted to strings.

 * #### tundra.document.value:trim